aleols/azure1/README.md

-# VM-Series in an Availability Set Template (@michelvankessel FORK)
+# VM-Series in an Availability Set Template

 -------------------------------------------------------------
 TODO